elixir-lang/elixir-lang.github.com/getting-started/pattern-matching.markdown

 "world"
 ```

-A pattern match will error in the case that the sides can't match.
+A pattern match will error in the case the sides can't match.
 This is, for example, the case when the tuples have different sizes:

 ```iex
 iex> {a, b, c} = {:hello, "world"}